shahriaarrr/Django-tailwind/README.md

 # Django-tailwind
-project using Django and tailwind
+In this project, I designed a page using tailwind and loaded its statics using Django template.